Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

         openshift-install create manifests --dir install_dir/

-21. The manifests need some changes to be done as follows:
+21. The manifests need some changes to be made as follows:
     1. Open the file install_dir/manifests/cluster-ingress-default-ingresscontroller.yaml

            vi install_dir/manifests/cluster-ingress-default-ingresscontroller.yaml

     2. Under spec.endpointPublishingStrategy :
-       1. Remove the ‘loadbalancer’ section completely so that only the ‘type’ section remains.
+       1. Remove the ‘loadbalancer’ parameter completely so that only the ‘type’ section remains.
-       2. For the ‘type’ section, change the value to ‘HostNetwork’.
+       2. For the ‘type’ parameter, change the value to ‘HostNetwork’.
        3. Add the parameter of ‘replicas: 2’ below the ‘type’.
        4. Your resulting file should have the section look something like: